 The WPF Chart control is optimized to visualize large quantities of data in an elegant way.
-Its rich feature set includes functionalities like data binding, multiple axes, legends, animations, data labels, annotations, trackballs, tooltips, gradient, technical indicators, and zooming.
+Its rich feature set includes functionalities like data binding, grouping, smooth zooming, gradients, multiple axes, legends, animations, data labels, annotations, trackballs, tooltips, and technical indicators.

 Chart includes several data storage and rendering optimizations to achieve the best possible performance when plotting large volumes of data as well as handling high frequency real-time updates.